Which is better? Show result

 This allows to manually set the ISO level.

-Significantly lower SAR for body (USA)
+Substantially lower SAR for body (USA)

 0.20 W/kg lower SAR for body (USA).
 SAR (Specific Absorption Rate) describes how much radio frequency energy emitted by the device will be absorbed by your body.
 The rate is measured at hip level.
 The legal limit is 1.6 W/kg in the USA.